mcci-catena/Catena-Sketches/catena4618_simple/README.md

 - Sensirion SHT-31-DIS-F temperature and humidity sensor
 - Silicon Labs Si1133 light sensor

-Hardware documents on the MCCI Catena 4618 are at https://github.com/mcci-catena/HW-Designs/tree/master/Boards/Catena-4618.
+Documents on the MCCI Catena 4618 are at https://github.com/mcci-catena/HW-Designs/tree/master/Boards/Catena-4618.
+You may also refer to the documents for the 4612, which are at https://github.com/mcci-catena/HW-Designs/tree/master/Boards/Catena-4611_4612.

 ## Getting Started